BEFORE YOU GO...

 In recent years, Saudi Arabia has initiated crackdowns against money laundering as well as corruption.
 In January this year, the Kingdom’s Oversight and Anti-Corruption Authority (Nazaha) arrested 233 Saudis and expatriates.
 Another 641 individuals are still being investigated for corruption charges.

 As per Nazaha, the convicts were charged with administrative and financial crimes, including abuse of power, forgery, and bribery.
-The anti-corruption organization conducted 5,518 inspections that contributed to the arrest of 233 employees from the Ministry of Defence, the Ministry of Interior, the National Guard, the Ministry of Foreign Affairs, Health, Justice, and Municipal, Rural, and Housing Affairs.
+The anti-corruption organization conducted 5,518 inspections that contributed to the arrest of 233 employees from the Ministry of Defense, the Ministry of Interior, the National Guard, the Ministry of Foreign Affairs, Health, Justice, and Municipal, Rural, and Housing Affairs.

 Suggested read: Saudi Arabia Takes New Measures to Tackle Financial Crime